 This simple act of letting your jar candle burn longer helps to prevent tunnelling.
 Tunnelling occurs when the candle melts down the middle leaving a “wall” of un-melted soy wax around the the diameter of the container.
 The next time you light the candle, that initial “wall” of solid soy will act as a barrier; your candle won’t be able to melt all the way across the container and much of your candle will be wasted

-If you do find your self with a tunnelled candle, check out this Video for the best way to get your candles burning perfectly.
+If you do find your self with a tunnelled candle, there are a few ways to rectify the issue to save your candle.

 Don't try removing the hard wax rim, it will probably tunnel again.
 What you need to do is to reset the wax memory, by wrapping the edge of the container or the top in a dome-tent of aluminum foil, with only a small opening at the top for air.
 Fold the foil over a few times to give it more structure and keep it in place.
 This process will help melt the wax rim and teach your candle to burn wall to wall of the glass in the future.